 By doing this, Atlas achieved becoming the first disabled player in NCAA history to receive a full Division I athletic scholarship in his sport.

-At Memorial, Atlas shared his story of overcoming adversity and gave freshman and sophomores tips on what it takes to be successful leaders.
+At Memorial, Atlas shared his story of overcoming adversity and gave freshmen and sophomores tips on what it takes to be successful leaders.
 Specifically, he encouraged them to own whatever “nub” they might have in their lives.

 “You all have a nub in your own way, whether its ADHD, dyslexia or a speech deficiency,” he told the students.
 “If you own whatever your nub is, you won’t have any weaknesses.”